 Dr. Scott Mashburn

 Dr. Scott Mashburn holds responsibility for co-curricular activities of the campus; holds management responsibility for career services; oversees the administration of the residence halls; and provides leadership for the effective administration of the Student Government Association, fraternity and sorority organizations, and all other campus co-curricular organizations.
 It is the responsibility of the vice president for student life to maintain a close working relationship with the entire student body, to keep the president informed of student concerns and to serve as an advocate for students in all matters related to the administration.
-Mashburn also serves as the liaison for contracted services in food service, security and the campus bookstore.
+Mashburn serves as the liaison for contracted services in food service, security and the campus bookstore.
+Dr. Mashburn also serves the campus community as the Chief Title IX Coordinator.

 Vice President for Financial Affairs